 Executives need to be prepared to let this change happen, and encourage the shift where needed.
 These are the key decision-makers where buy-in is required before your Insight team can be scaled effectively.

 Another key shift has to take place within the Insight team too.
 They need to ‘let go’ of their role as sole owners of insights, in order to actually grow their influence and impact across an organisation.

-Attest’s scalable intelligence platform is a perfect tool for Insight teams with big ambitions, allowing real-time intelligence from a high-quality audience of up to 100 consumers across 80 countries.
+Attest’s scalable intelligence platform is a perfect tool for Insight teams with big ambitions, allowing real-time intelligence from a high-quality audience of up to 100 million consumers across 49 countries.